 The change in scale of the variables affects the value of covariance.
 If we multiply all the values of the given variable by a constant and all the values of another variable by a similar or different constant, then the value of covariance also changes.
 However, when we do this, the value of correlation is not influenced by the change in scale of the values.

-Application in Analytics
+Application of Covariance vs. Correlation in Analytics

 Now that we’re done with mathematical theory, let’s explore how and where we can apply this work in data analytics.